目录

 • ground_truth: The correct answer for the question.

-• text_length: A metadata field indicating the length of text content within the context.
+• text_length: The length of text content within the context.

 Here is an example: